John Wayne Airport (JWA) offers the following travel tips to help passengers prepare for a safe and enjoyable air travel experience.

 Departure (upper) Level in Terminals A, B and C.

-View a list of airlines with their terminal location.
+View a list of airlines and their terminal location

 Consider these extra tips for dropping off or picking up passengers: